SilkMC/silk/fabrikmc-igui/docs/Module.md

 # Module fabrikmc-igui

 The Inventory GUI (`igui` in short) provides a high level **server-side** GUI API.
 You build the GUI using a custom and easy-to-use builder DSL.

 The GUI rerenders automatically if the state changes, it provides animations and "compounds" which are an easy-to-use abstraction for listing a lot of elements of the same type.

 ${dependencyNotice}

+## Using the igui builder

+The [net.axay.fabrik.igui.igui] function opens up a new GUI builder.

+Use the [net.axay.fabrik.igui.GuiBuilder.page] to add a new page to this GUI.
+See [net.axay.fabrik.igui.GuiBuilder.PageBuilder] for details on how to build a page.

 # Package net.axay.fabrik.igui